 - Best food – Silver’s at the Wharf

 - Best nightlife – Golden West Saloon

-- Best all-around accommodation – Noyo Harbor Inn
+- Place to stay – Noyo Harbor Inn

 1. Glass Beach

 Address: Glass Beach Drive, Fort Bragg, CA 95437

 Glass Beach is probably the most well-known attraction in Fort Bragg.
 Located adjacent to MacKerricher State Park, the beach is full of smooth, colorful glass mixed in with the pebbly beach.
 If you’re wondering how all these bright pieces of a glass ended up on the entire beach, it’s actually from the trash.